Juliano Belletti

-Juliano Haus Belletti (born 20 June 1976) is a Brazilian football coach and former player who mostly played as a right back.
-He is the current head coach of São Paulo's under-20 team.
+Juliano Haus Belletti (born 20 June 1976) is a Brazilian football coach and former player who mostly played as a right-back.
+He is currently the head coach at Barcelona Atlètic.

 Belletti began his career in the Campeonato Brasileiro Série A with Cruzeiro, São Paulo and Atlético Mineiro, being awarded the Silver Ball by Placar for his performances on loan at the last of those clubs during the 1999 season.
 From 2002 to 2010 he played in Europe with Villarreal, Barcelona and Chelsea, winning numerous honours; his only goal for Barcelona won them the UEFA Champions League in 2006.
 He then returned to Brazil, winning the national league with Fluminense in 2010.

 He earned 23 caps for Brazil from 2001 to 2005, scoring once.
 He was part of their teams that won the 2002 FIFA World Cup and competed at the 2001 Copa América and 2003 FIFA Confederations Cup.

 Early and personal life

 Belletti was born in Cascavel, Paraná.
 He is of Italian ancestry and his family has its origins in Longiano in the Province of Forlì-Cesena, and he holds an Italian passport.
 He also has origins in Bastiglia in the Province of Modena and Mantua.